Aimeedeer/bigannouncement/doc/hacklog.md

 smart contract.

-Hopefully by the end of week 2 we will have an end-to-end working prototype, but with our poor velocity going to take some serious heads-down hacking.
+Hopefully by the end of week 2 we will have an end-to-end working prototype, but with our poor velocity it's going to take some serious heads-down hacking.

 ## 2020/07/14